A Georgia Personal Injury Attorney Can Help You Collect for Your Accident or Injury

 The decision on whether to settle your case or to proceed to trial requires a thorough understanding of the evidence in your case, how state law and case precedent applies, and the outcome of similar cases and negotiations.
 Learning how to practice the law and then putting together a winning insurance claim or case can be difficult while trying to recover from your injuries.
 With us the Michael M. Day Law Firm, LLC, on your side, you can step back and focus on recovering from your injuries while we handle the recovery of your complete damages.

 When it comes time to hire a lawyer, the American Bar Association notes that you should consider one factor above all: experience.
-At Michael M. Day Law Firm, LLC, our Georgia personal injury lawyer has worked on over 5,000 personal injury cases and generated over $21,000,000 in compensation for our clients.
+At Michael M. Day Law Firm, LLC, our knowledgeable lawyers have worked on over 5,000 personal injury cases and generated over $21,000,000 in compensation for our clients.
 Experience matters, and with a 99% win rate, we know how to help you make the most of your injury claim.

 One of the leading causes of personal injuries with recoverable damages for the injured party is auto-related accidents.
-Our Georgia personal injury lawyer has years of experience going against automobile insurance companies to ensure that our clients collect the full compensation they deserve.
+Our Decatur personal injury attorney has years of experience going against automobile insurance companies to ensure that our clients collect the full compensation they deserve.

 The types of automobile accidents that we help injured clients handle include: